-- 3.4.
+- 9.4.
 The council's SEMP aims to improve the fabric, efficiency and suitability of school buildings.
 To assist councils in making progress towards this objective a set of indicators referred to as 'core facts' are gathered on an annual basis.
-These core facts provide ratings with respect to a school's condition, sufficiency and suitability. - 3.5.
-Core facts ratings are as follows: - A Good - B Satisfactory - C Poor - D Bad - 3.6.
-Through its school estate project team the council continually reviews the performance of the school estate in terms of these core fact findings. - 3.7.
-This process identified that the existing school buildings were not performing well for the school communities as they were too big and while the condition of both buildings was "B" satisfactory, it was felt that both were beginning to show signs of deterioration. - 3.8.
-A programme to engage school communities and interested parties in the development of the SEMP was approved by elected members and further investigation of the property performance challenges facing these establishments concluded that: - the educational experience for all children and young people could be improved if delivered in a new build shared campus which was specifically redesigned to support education in the 21st century; - the condition and sufficiency challenges facing these schools are such that the most appropriate, best value approach would be to create a new build shared campus on the site of the existing Schools; and - a consultative approach, involving all stakeholders and service users, would deliver a new build shared campus which would enhance the educational experience for all children and young people attending both schools.
-The new building would be well designed; recognising current practice in energy management and statutory compliance and it would be sustainable with low carbon emissions. - 3.9.
-In line with legislative requirements detailed in the Schools (Consultation) (Scotland) Act 2010, amended through the enactment of the Children and Young People (Scotland) Act 2014, this report seeks approval to consult on the proposal to relocate Bargarran and St John Bosco Primary Schools to a new build shared campus on the site of the existing Schools.
+These core facts provide ratings with respect to a school's condition, sufficiency and suitability. - 9.5.
+Core facts ratings are as follows: - A Good - B Satisfactory - C Poor - D Bad - 9.6.
+Through its school estate project team the council continually reviews the performance of the school estate in terms of these core fact findings. - 9.7.
+This process recognised that the existing St Paul's Primary School building was not performing well for the school community as it was too big and while the condition of the building was "B" satisfactory, it was felt that it was beginning to show signs of deterioration. - 9.8.
+The process identified that by integrating Foxlea Pre 5 and Community Learning Centre into the surplus accommodation within the school building the council could address the sufficiency challenges faced by the school. - 9.9.
+It is also significant to note that this approach would reduce the number of property assets within the education estate, supporting the council's asset management strategy. - 9.10.
+A programme to engage school communities and interested parties in the development of the SEMP was approved by elected members and further investigation of the property performance challenges facing these establishments concluded that: - the educational experience for all pupils, young children and adult learners could be improved if delivered in a new build St Paul's Primary School which was specifically designed to support education in the 21st century; - the sufficiency challenges facing St Paul's Primary School are such that the most appropriate, best value, approach would be to co-locate Foxlea Pre 5 and Community Learning Centre in a new build St Paul's Primary School; - a consultative approach, involving all stakeholders and service users, would deliver a new building which would enhance the educational experience for all pupils, young children and adult learners attending the School and Pre 5 and Community Learning Centre; and - The new building would be well designed; recognising current practice in energy management and statutory compliance and it would be sustainable with low carbon emissions.